 MY JOURNEY TO BECOMING A COUNSELLOR

-I have counselled from 2016 -2018 the bereaved within a Hospice setting as well as counselled children in an educational setting experiencing the impact of family breakdown.
-Working as a freelance Clinical Therapist since early this year for a children's residential home also finds me supporting staff to work therapeutically with their young people.
-My journey however started 15 years ago in an informal fashion as a Registered Social Worker.
+I have been a counsellor/ psychotherapist since the years 2016, counselling the bereaved within a Hospice setting, as well as children in an educational setting who were experiencing the impact of family breakdown.
+My journey however started 18 years ago in an informal fashion as a Registered Social Worker.
 There I worked with Young People and Adults.
 These roles brought great satisfaction, training, experience in group work and insight into the complex internal and external challenges we all can face.
 Having spent time listening to clients over the years, my passion to journey with them through their challenging times began to grow.
 Being a Social Worker did not permit the length of time with clients that was needed to make this possible.

 It was from this frustration that I re-trained as a Counsellor/Psychotherapist.
 This enabled me to consolidate and add to my learning and experiences.
 From this I also fine turned my skills and techniques as well as gained more.